top of page

 DRYAD GOLD RIBBON

-Similar in height to Dryad Gold Sovereign, though a little later in flower and with a larger yellow inverted heart on the inner segments, the flower is also more rounded.
+Dryad Gold Ribbon is similar in height to Dryad Gold Sovereign, though a little later in flower and with a larger yellow inverted heart on the inner segments, the flower is also more rounded.
+It has the largest inner mark of all the Dryad Gold group.
 It has always been singled out by visitors because of its prolific flowering and very upright habit.

 Flowering height 16cm.
 Scapes very upright, flower length including ovary 45mm.
 Leaves at flowering time 10x70mm, glaucous, arching.
 Pedicel almost straight, half as long as the spathe.
 'Claw' 2mm long.
 Ovary yellow, cylindrical, one third the length of the outer segments.
 Outer segments broad and lightly ribbed.
 Inner segments with yellow inverted heart to 55% of the length.
 Prolific flowerer.